-In the web hosting industry there is a lot of jargon that can be confusing to navigate – and to make matters worse, many web hosts use the same terms to talk about different things.
+In the web hosting industry, there is a lot of jargon that can be confusing to navigate – and to make matters worse, many web hosts use the same terms to talk about different things.
 Because our customers are the most important part of our business, we want to make sure you understand what we’re talking about.
-Below you can find definitions for our most often used terms to help you make a more informed decision regarding your hosting needs.
+Below you can find definitions for our most common hosting acronyms to help you make a more informed decision regarding your hosting needs.

 Server reliability is further enhanced by plugging each power supply into a different circuit breaker.

 Bare Metal Backups:

 These are disk-based backups that greatly increase the speed of complete system recovery from a catastrophic failure.
 Unlike traditional backups, there is no need to partition the drive and install an operating system.